TudorTacal/CV/README.md

 I am highly adaptable to any environment.
 I start slowly, take my time to observe and analyze the system and then I relentlessly increase my contribution in small increments.I believe one of the biggest values that I can bring to a team are motivation, excitement, and energy.

 During the final project at Makers, we just took teamwork to a whole new level.
 We changed pairs daily, began with a stand-up and finished with a retro.
 We even delegated work for the weekend.
-The feedback loop was incredible and no matter how hard the challenge or the blocks were, I was always repeating to my team *We'll get this done.
+The feedback loop was incredible and no matter how hard the challenge was, I was constantly repeating to my team *We'll get this done.
 We'll find a way*.
 And so we did.

 ### Problem solving